 - In this year, we acted as the lead party in a supplier-brand caucus formed to engage with Indonesia's trade union movement on the topic of the exercise of trade union rights in the workplace.
 An agreement was reached and signed in Jakarta in June 2011.
 The protocol is recognised as a landmark achievement in Indonesian labour rights.

-- The adidas Group started its collaboration with Better Work, an innovative partnership programme between the International Labour Organization (ILO) and the International Finance Corporation (IFC) to improve both compliance with labour standards and competitiveness in global supply chains.
+- adidas started its collaboration with Better Work, an innovative partnership programme between the International Labour Organization (ILO) and the International Finance Corporation (IFC) to improve both compliance with labour standards and competitiveness in global supply chains.
 We also became a member of the Sustainable Apparel Coalition (SAC), the aim of which is to create an industry tool to assess a product’s sustainability on both environmental and social factors.

 Tackling the “Fair Wage” question

-- The adidas Group has been looking at the issue of “Fair Wages” since 2002 and we continue to explore possible solutions that the whole industry might adopt.
-In 2011, 25 adidas Group suppliers in eight countries – Philippines, Indonesia, Mexico, Brazil, Vietnam, China, El Salvador and Thailand – participated in a Fair Wage self-assessment questionnaire.
+- adidas has been looking at the issue of “Fair Wages” since 2002 and we continue to explore possible solutions that the whole industry might adopt.
+In 2011, 25 adidas suppliers in eight countries – Philippines, Indonesia, Mexico, Brazil, Vietnam, China, El Salvador and Thailand – participated in a Fair Wage self-assessment questionnaire.
 The assessments have helped us improve the way we monitor compensation and pay issues at supplier factories and we have integrated the Fair Wage idea into our supplier training on Human Resources Management Systems.

-- Also, the adidas Group was one of the founding members of the Zero Discharge of Hazardous Chemicals (ZDHC) Initiative, launched to drive change in industry practices when it comes to responsible chemical management.
+- Also, adidas was one of the founding members of the Zero Discharge of Hazardous Chemicals (ZDHC) Initiative, launched to drive change in industry practices when it comes to responsible chemical management.
 In this framework we have committed to the phase-out of long-chain PFCs by no later than January 1, 2015.

 Product sustainability is king